SC-Networks/evalanche-soap-api-connector/docs/mandator.md

 ##### MANDATOR

-Gets a list of customers by given customer id
+Retrieve a mandator by id

 ```
 getById(
-	int <customer-id>
+	int <mandator-id>
 ): Mandator
 ```

-Gets a list of customers for your Account
+Retrieve a list of mandators for your cccount

 ```